vetsuisse-unibe/NGS-course-docs/variantCalling.md

  We will be using a software called [‘snpeff’](http://snpeff.sourceforge.net/) to annotate and predict the effect of the variants.
  We will build an effect prediction database using our reference and annotation and then use that database to run effect prediction.
 This will give us a VCF file with an extra “ANN” field per variant, which will give us the effect of that variant.

-The following script downloads the Effect database which we will use for for annotation and effect Prediction and also adds the annotation to the vcf file.
+The following script accomplishes two main tasks:

+- Downloads the Effect database: This database will be used for both annotating genetic variants and predicting their effects.
+- Annotates the VCF file: It adds information from the Effect database to the variants in your VCF file, providing valuable context and insights.

 ```
 #!/bin/bash
 # Slurm options